 The Observer would have been only too happy to be more optimistic in reporting NSHP's problems with funding and leadership.
 However, the facts, then as now, dictate otherwise.
-In fact, the latest round NSHP's woes came just of yesterday, when it was subjected to blistering criticism by ACTION Inc, the local coordinating body for federal poverty projects.
-Among other things, ACTION specifically criticized what the Observer called NSHP's leadersnip." "rupture in
+In fact, the latest round NSHP's woes came just yesterday, when it was subjected to blistering criticism ACTION Inc. the local for federal coordinating body poverty projects.
+Among other ACTION things, specifically criticized what the Observer called NSHP's leadersnip." "rupture in